Les Collins: Leicester Lions & 1982 World Individual Final

-He moved to the Leicester Lions in 1980 where he stayed until 1983.
+Collins moved to the Leicester Lions in 1980 where he stayed until 1983.
 He won the British League Riders' Championship, held at Hyde Road on 18 October 1980.

-During the 1982 season he qualified for his first and only Speedway World Championship final, winning the Intercontinental Final title on the way.
+During the 1982 season, Collins qualified for his first and only Speedway World Championship final, winning the Intercontinental Final title on the way.
 He finished runner-up that day, despite being the only rider to beat the eventual and defending champion, home town (Los Angeles) hero Bruce Penhall.
 The final was held at Los Angeles Memorial Coliseum.

 An incident involving Penhall and the late Kenny Carter in heat 14 saw Carter excluded.
 Both riders were being beaten by Peter Collins at the point of the crash.
 Despite protests by Carter it was he who was excluded rather than Penhall; If Penhall had been excluded then the title may have headed in Les's direction, although that's a strange conclusion to come to given Carter had more points than Penhall at that stage, and would have been favourite to win a re-run Heat 14.
 Older brother Peter had been comfortably leading the race when Carter fell.
 Penhall won the re-run from Peter Collins and Australia's Phil Crump.

 Sheffield & Edinburgh

 In 1984, Collins moved to the Sheffield Tigers, still in the top flight British League.
 In 1986, he dropped down to the National League and signed for the Edinburgh Monarchs, where he rode for ten seasons.
 In his first season with the Monarchs he became National League Pairs champion with Doug Wyer, during the 1986 National League season.

-In 1993, he helped Edinburgh win the Fours Championship during the 1993 British League Division Two season.
+In 1993, Collins helped Edinburgh win the Fours Championship during the 1993 British League Division Two season.